 Carol also suggested this specialty body polisher towel to help make scrubbing backs and feet easier.
 “The Body Shop makes this AMAZING towel I use in the shower.
 It is long & rectangular.
 It costs between $3 – 8.
 It’s wide & flat.
 The most amazing thing is that it’s made out of the same material as bath poufs & it is perfect for washing your back if you have arthritis or mobility issues.
 I go through about 3 or 4 a year.
 Can’t live without them.
 They feel a bit rough at first but soften up.”

 4. Comforting Blankets

 Whether a heated throw, as mentioned above, or just a soft comfortable blanket, blankets are high on the wish list.
 If you really want to make your loved one’s year though, get them a weighted blanket.
 They are not only warm but help ease anxiety and many other issues that come with our illnesses.

 It’s ideal for anyone with chronic pain and has helped so many with so many different issues, everything from urinary incontinence to CRPS/RSD and Fibromyalgia.
 I know too many people who have been able to reduce or eliminate their dependence on pain relievers thanks to this device.
-Save $50 by using code: COUNTINGSPOONS when you check out.
+Purchase Oska Pulse using the links in this post and save $55 at check-out.

 6. Subscription Boxes

 Subscription boxes are a great way to surprise your loved one with something.
 There are subscription boxes for just about anything now.
 Check out Spoonie Box and for gifts geared towards those with chronic illness.
 Hope Box curates gifts to uplift your heart, body, and mind.
 Help them keep their mind focused with Meditation Essentials.